zhubonan/aiida-castep/docs/source/user_guide/outputs.rst

 Restarting a calculation
 ------------------------

-Tracking lengthy calculations wtih multiple restarts can be frustrating.
+Tracking lengthy calculations with multiple restarts can be frustrating.
-This is where AiiDA's ability of presving provance comes in.
+This is where AiiDA's ability of preserving provenance comes in.
-A ``create_restart`` method is avaiable and for its capability please refer to the module document.
+A ``create_restart`` method is available and for its capability please refer to the module document.
 For a continuations run, CASTEP reads in data from previous run from ``<seed>.check`` or <seed>.castep_bin`` files.
-The ``param`` and ``cell`` files are also read and some parameters can be chagned at restart.
+The ``param`` and ``cell`` files are also read and some parameters can be changed at restart.
 When running under ``aiida_castep`` parent and children calculations will be linked via a ``RemoteData``.

 .. note:: Parents and children may or may not share the same **parameters**.